JavaScript-NZ/nodebots/events/nodebots-nz-js-con-2017.md

 Alternatively, if we're out of drones, then pickup a sparkfun inventors kit and a sumo-bot chassis and head on over to: [link here] for details on how to build it.

 ## Getting friendly with your Drone

+Although you can use the Parrot Mini app for for [iOS](https://itunes.apple.com/us/app/freeflight-mini/id1137022728?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.parrot.freeflight4mini&hl=en) that's not nearly as fun as controlling it with JavaScript!

+There are a number of npm modules that can control the Parrot drones, but the two that look the most promising are [npm-parrrot-minidrone](https://github.com/fetherston/npm-parrot-minidrone) and [node-rolling-spider](https://github.com/voodootikigod/node-rolling-spider).

+We'd recommend getting a simple example working first just to get used to how everything connects.
+Both of the projects linked above example projects in the repo itself.

+What's next?
+It's up to you!

+Good luck 👍🏼

+## Things to keep in mind

+tl;dr; Be careful of other people ;)

+ - Don't fly the drones *at* people or annoy anyone by buzzing them around their heads.
+Those blades are super sharp
+ - Keep the indoor hull on your drone
+ - The drones are going to hit the wall or the roof, we know, but please don't do that on purpose
+ - Just generally be curteous of other people's space where you can